-Thanks to the CARD Act of 2009, which outlawed certain types of fees, banks, and credit card issuers are getting more and more creative about how they charge consumers.
+Thanks to the Credit Card Accountability, Responsibility, and Disclosure (Credit CARD) Act of 2009, which outlawed certain types of fees, banks, and credit card issuers are getting more and more creative about how they charge consumers.

-Certified Financial Planner Kimberly Foss, who founded the Roseville, Calif.-based Empyrion Wealth Management, has heard complaints about annoying new fees from her clients and even her college-aged daughter.
+Certified Financial Planner, Kimberly Foss, who founded the Roseville, California-based Empyrion Wealth Management, has heard complaints about annoying new fees from her clients and even her college-aged daughter.
 “It’s insane!” says Foss.
 “She uses a debit card, and after three withdrawals in a month, she was charged $25 for excess withdrawals.”

 In addition to excess withdrawal fees, here are a few others popping up: